 Why not break into the industry as a screenwriter by writing a great short script and getting it produced?
 Numerous film festivals have short-script competitions, and many writers and filmmakers got their start with short scripts, including Sacha Gervasi, writer of The Terminal.
 Gervasi found his U.S. agent and ultimately a deal with Dreamworks based on the strength of a terrific short script he wrote.
 In this class you will learn what goes into writing a great short script.
 The class will cover story, structure, character, dialogue, and action; students will watch a number of great shorts; and then you will write the first drafts of two short scripts: one 10-15 page draft and one 20-30 page draft.

-Professional Studies participants may choose to work toward earning the Screenwriting Certificate.
+Professional Studies students may choose to work toward earning the Screenwriting Certificate.
 The following guidelines apply to all non-credit, non-degree, certificate-seeking individuals at Emerson College:

 - Individuals must satisfy the certificate program requirements published for the term in which they register for the first course toward the certificate; all prerequisite coursework must be completed; and program courses or workshops taken in the prescribed sequence.